Smario9000/ArchDandara/README.md

 3. Place `ArchDandara.dll` in: :...\ArchDandara\Dandara\Mods
 4. Launch the game.
 5. The mod will automatically begin scanning rooms and generating:
-A file that scan all sceens and make a json that shows u all the door info as you play `Doesnt work yet` it does show you info in the MelonLoader Logs about the doors.1
+A file that scan all sceens and make a json that shows u all the door info as you play `Works` it does show you info in the MelonLoader Logs about the doors.